foxbunny/create-ribcage-app/README.md

         * tpl/ - the directory to hold templates
 * tools/ - the build tools to optimize the project and HTTP server.

+## Creating a project using volo

+To create a project using volo, run:

+    volo create my_project_name foxbunny/create-ribcage-app

+Volo will take care of installing all dependencies, so you can skip that part in the next section.

 ## Preparing the project

 To keep the template small, dependencies are not included.
 Install them using